Share

 Supply Chain, Operations and Technology Faculty and Research

-At Olin, faculty members in supply chain, operations, manufacturing management and technology have strong engineering backgrounds.
-Their research investigates a broad spectrum of issues, especially areas with strategic and tactical implications.
-Recently, the emphasis has focused on exciting issues in supply chain management, including global supply chain design; vendor-managed inventory practices; collaborative forecasting; sourcing contracts; dynamic pricing and revenue management; marketing/operations interfaces; information distortion and "bullwhip" effects; information technology uses for improved supply chain performance; inventory management; design and control of queuing systems; and time-based competition and mass customization.
+Recently, their research has focused on global supply chain design, vendor-managed inventory practices, collaborative forecasting, sourcing contracts, dynamic pricing and revenue management, marketing/operations interfaces, information distortion and the bullwhip effect, information technology uses for improved supply chain performance, inventory management, design and control of queuing systems, and time-based competition and mass customization.

-Faculty research has appeared in a variety of leading journals including:
+Faculty research has appeared in a variety of leading journals, including:

 • Management Science